bburns/Lantern/README.md

 ## The Game

-Here's the game intro -
+Here's the game intro from 1983 -

 ----